Halva recipe

 - Remove the pits from the dates and steam with water until softened, then grind into a puree mixture.

-- Pour honey and some raisins, mix.
+- Pour in honey and some of the raisins, stir.

-What is necessary:
+What is needed:

 - 1.5 glasses of peeled pistachios;